rails/rails/guides/source/constant_autoloading_and_reloading.md

 2. If not found, then the algorithm walks up the ancestor chain of the cref.

 3. If not found, `const_missing` is invoked on the cref.
+The default implementation of `const_missing` raises `NameError`, but it can be overridden.

 Rails autoloading **does not emulate this algorithm**, but its starting point is the name of the constant to be autoloaded, and the cref.
 See more in [Relative